nikitavoloboev/data/augmented-reality/augmented-reality.md

 # Augmented Reality

 [Lightform](https://lightform.com/) looks awesome.
-I think augmented reality is really the future of integrating more computing into our lives.
+I think augmented reality is the future of integrating more computing into our lives.

 ## Links